 Transaction summary, automated and comprehensive in Excel

-Each unique word in each description cell is counted, and the associated transaction amount is accumulated to present two tables.
-The first table shows the keywords that appear the most number of times and the second shows the keywords that has the greatest monetary total.
-For each keyword, the the earliest and latest date on which it appeared is also shown.
+Each unique word in each description cell is counted, and the associated transaction amount is accumulated.
+Either the keywords that appear the most number of times or the keywords that has the greatest monetary total can be shown to the user.
+For each keyword, total debits and credits, and the earliest and latest date on which the keyword appeared are shown.

 Whilst analysing the daily totals for a company in a state of increasing or decreasing operations, importance can be incorrectly placed on the days at the beginning or the end of the period.
 Therefore, the StatementReader summary uses a rolling average of daily totals over a three month period to identify which days have extreme activity, and may require further analysis.

 The months with the most and least activity, by number of transactions and total amount flowing through the bank account, is concisely summarised in four tables.